Sunday Night® Pumpkin Spice Bread

-To serve, slice thick slices and drizzle with Sunday Night chocolate sauce.
+To serve, slice thick slices and drizzle with Sunday Night Chocolate Premium Dessert Sauce.

 Store, wrapped tightly in plastic wrap or in a sealed container, at room temperature for 5 days.
 The bread also freezes well by wrapping tightly in plastic wrap and storing in freezer bags.